xlsft/smartshell-sdk/src/graphql/readme.md

 Second we specify input type...

+> [!NOTE]
-> NOTE: We do not care about nested field `input`, because sometimes you need it, sometimes you don't, so, to preserve the psychological health of developers, we specify it a little below (i  Ɛ> u SmartShell API architect)
+> We do not care about nested field `input`, because sometimes you need it, sometimes you don't, so, to preserve the psychological health of developers, we specify it a little below (i  Ɛ> u SmartShell API architect)
 >
 > EVEN IF input CAN BE blank in api, you NEED to SPECIFY IT!